PowerShell scripts to force password change for all users after a security incident

-After a confirmed or even suspected security breach it may be advised to have all users change their passwords.
-In this post we’ll review how to confirm if users have changed their passwords and how to force users to complete a password change in Active Directory.
+There’s plenty to do in the aftermath of your organization suffering a security incident.
+Anything that can make your job quicker without compromised security is a bonus.
+After a confirmed or even suspected security breach, it’s often advised to to have all of your end users change their Active Directory passwords.
+This would of course be a nightmare to manage manually, In this post, we’ll show you how to tell if end users have recently changed their passwords and share some useful PowerShell scripts that can force your end users to complete a password change in Active Directory.

 You can manually check the pwdLastSet attribute on each user account to see when their password was last changed (you could also find this out by running a free scan with Specops Password Auditor and looking at password changed dates in the Password Age report).
 Use ADSIEdit or Active Directory Users and Computers (with advanced features enabled) to view the attribute directly: